4 - Tradesman's House c. 1855 (Administrative Office)

-This Greek Revival House, now the Admission and Gift Shop (1), is typical of local 1850s farm homes.
+This Greek Revival House, now the Visitor Center (1), is typical of local 1850s farm homes.

 The Greek Revival Colonel’s House (2) represents the most popular style chosen by affluent Southern planters.
 The Colonel, so named by the townsfolk for his social position, would have moved to the Midwest to pursue his political, commercial and agricultural interests.
 In addition, he was probably a land speculator who owned most of the surrounding territory and sold plots to newcomers in town.

 Private schools provided the most common form of education in rural areas.
 Built by the Colonel primarily for his children, the Schoolhouse (2b) would have been open to other children in the village whose parents supplemented the teacher’s salary.
 Attendance was irregular and depended on work needing to be done at home.
 The Colonel’s North Barn (2e), South Barn (2a), Privy, Well House (2c) and Worker’s Cabin (2d) complete the complex.